ehy/swfput-wp/readme.txt

 does not use a shortcode.
 If you don't know what a shortcode is, that's okay, SWFPut does not require you to know.

-There are several plugins that provide video in some form.
 Here are some features of SWFPut to consider if you wonder whether it will suit your purpose: